acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     const mapStateToProps = state => {
         return { videos: state.videos };
-    }
+    };

     export default connect(
         mapStateToProps,
     )(VideoList);

 Let's pause here and think about what we just did.
 We're telling `react-redux` to map our Redux state as props, but not the whole state, we're *selecting* a part of the state, namely `state.videos`, and **only** when this object changes will our component re-render.
 Smart huh?
-And as before `props.videos` will still be available to our component because we just mapped it.
+And as before, `props.videos` will still be available to our component because we just mapped it.
 Okay, moving on... (you didn't forget to import `connect` did you?)
 Because if you did, you wouldn't notice that we now have a list of videos displayed on the page again!

 ***